Feminist Hulk: Overview

 The Feminist Hulk Twitter profile read "HULK SAYS FUCK PATRIARCHY.
 HULK SMASH GENDER BINARY."
 The Twitter avatar for Feminist Hulk was an image of the Marvel Comics superhero holding a copy of philosopher and gender theorist Judith Butler's book Gender Trouble.
-Feminist Hulk tweets in all caps, but makes an exception for feminist author bell hooks, tweeting "HULK MAKE CAPITALIZATION EXCEPTION FOR bell hooks.
+Feminist Hulk tweeted in all caps, but made an exception for feminist author bell hooks, tweeting "HULK MAKE CAPITALIZATION EXCEPTION FOR bell hooks.
 HULK LOVE HER ESSAY ON MADONNA AND RACIST APPROPRIATION".

 History

 Feminist Hulk started tweeting on May 11, 2010, quickly followed by the online magazine Salon.
 By June 2010, the account had gained over 15,000 followers and had been interviewed on Ms. magazine and Feministing blogs.

 By 2011, Feminist Hulk garnered over 40,000 followers and was included in Amanda Palmer's "Most Amusing Tweets of the Year" song.
 In another interview with Ms. in August 2011, the writer of the Feminist Hulk revealed her identity as University of Iowa Ph.D candidate Jessica Lawson.
 She described herself as a "white, vegan, queer, woman-identified female."
 In the interview, she described the Feminist Hulk as more a place where people can test their ideas than a translator for theory, saying "If that just makes Hulk the green doorman for an internet speakeasy of feminist brain-nuzzling, so be it!"
 Lawson incorporates her own life experiences into Feminist Hulk, tweeting about motherhood, vegan baking, and her love for kale.

 By 2013, Feminist Hulk had 74,000 followers on Twitter.

-As of 2021, the Feminist Hulk account is no longer active, having been suspended for violating the twitter rules.
+As of 2021, the Feminist Hulk account is no longer active, having been suspended for violating the Twitter rules.